gagiopapinni/chat-api-exercise/README.md

    {"error":{"status":400,"message":"missing argument"}}
    ```
 * "/chats/add"
-   Registers a new chat and return it's id.
+   Registers a new chat and returns it's id.
    One or more users must be defined in "users" argument
    as an array of ids.
    Chat's name must be defined in "name" argument.